 |This posts contains affiliate links|

-Number bonds are the first step to teaching children number sentences.
+Number bonds are the first step to teaching children number sentences and choosing a number bonds game to introduce them is a great way to support learning.
 Using number bonds in math is sometimes overlooked but they are fun and can teach a lot!
 Using number bonds is a great tool for students to truly grasp the knowledge between the relationships of numbers as well as decomposing numbers.
 It is the first step to learning addition and subtraction!
 This post is all about a fun Number Bonds Game that I created.
 It is complete with free printable worksheet just for you!

 If you have followed along long enough you likely know that we don’t do many traditional worksheets in our house.
 We love to follow the Montessori method of learning as much as possible so that is why this lesson is considered a game!